Hon. Jeff Kennett AC

 Chris works in financial advisory with some of Australian largest NfP organisations as a Partner of Crestone Wealth Management.
 He holds a Masters of Business Management (Finance) and is a Graduate of the Australian Institute of Company Directors.
 Chris is also a Non-Executive Director of social enterprise in hospitality Kinfolk Enterprises, the Himalayan Development Foundation of Australia and is Chairman of the Finance Audit and Risk Committee for Australia’s national cycling body, AusCycling.

-She held the position of Treasurer with Australian Multicultural Community Services Inc (AMCS) from 2017 to 2020 and was also a Founder and Director of WA research and development electronics company RF Innovations Pty Ltd.
+She was the Treasurer of Australian Multicultural Community Services Inc (AMCS) from 2017 to 2020 and also a Founding Director of WA research and development electronics company RF Innovations Pty Ltd.

-Deb has a Bachelor of Business (Accounting & Marketing) from Edith Cowan University and will soon embark on social impact studies with Swinburne University of Technology.
+Deb has a Bachelor of Business (Accounting & Marketing) from Edith Cowan University and is currently studying a Master of Social Impact at Swinburne University of Technology.